stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar contract init`

-Initialize a Soroban project with an example contract
+Initialize a Soroban contract.

+When running with empty or non-existent `--project-path`, this command will generate a template Cargo workspace project and add a sample contract package.
+When running in the existing Cargo project, it will add a new package for a sample contract with a given `--name`.

 **Usage:** `stellar contract init [OPTIONS] <PROJECT_PATH>`